alessandrocandolini/scala3.ce3.g8/README.md

 * [skunk](https://github.com/tpolecat/skunk) for postgresql database access
 * [scalacheck](https://www.scalacheck.org/) for property-based testing, with [scalacheck-effect](https://github.com/typelevel/scalacheck-effect) to test effectful code

-**sbt-plugins**:
+the following **sbt-plugins**:
 * [scalafmt](https://scalameta.org/scalafmt/) configuration (via [sbt-scalafmt](https://github.com/scalameta/sbt-scalafmt) sbt plugin)
 * [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to generate "fat" jars (remove it if the goal is to build a library)

-* opinionated compiler options (eg, `-language:strictEquality"`, `-Yexplicit-nulls`, `-source:future`, etc)
+and will setup opinionated **compiler options**, eg, `-language:strictEquality"`, `-Yexplicit-nulls`, `-source:future`, etc.

-**tests:**:
-The generated project is setup to run unit and integration tests (with `sbt test` and `sbt it:test` respectively)
+The generated project is setup to run **unit and integration tests** (with `sbt test` and `sbt it:test` respectively)

-**ci/cd**:
-The generated project contains a simple `.github/workflow/scala.yml` configuration to setup github actions to run `sbt assembly`.
+The generated project contains a simple `.github/workflow/scala.yml` configuration to setup **github actions** to run `sbt assembly`.
 It's a very basic setup, completely independent from the scala project.
 If you are not using github, just remove the `.github` folder.
 If you want a more advanced setup, you might be interested in exploring [sbt-github-actions](https://github.com/djspiewak/sbt-github-actions).

 In the future i would like to add
 * scaffolding (to generate a cli or a server)